10 Resume Writing Tips To Help You Land a Position

 When crafting your resume, you might study examples of resumes from your industry for inspiration and best practices.
 While there are many ways you can use resume samples, there are three main takeaways you should look for:

-- Make it brief.
-You’ll notice that each section of the resume sample is short and to-the-point, including the summary and experience descriptions.
-Including only the most key and relevant information means employers are able to consume more information about you, and more quickly understand your fitness for the role.
+Make it brief.
+You’ll notice that each section of the resume sample is short and to the point, including the summary and experience descriptions.
+Including only the most key and relevant information means employers can consume more information about you, and more quickly understand your fitness for the role.

 When using resume samples, you should keep in mind that these are not meant to be copied exactly.
 While you should avoid using them as a template, samples are useful as examples of high-quality resumes in your industry and job title.